Coarse Graining Holographic Black Holes in Higher Curvature Gravity: Coarse-Grained Entropy of Marginally Trapped Surfaces in the Einstein Frame

 \section{Coarse-Grained Entropy of Marginally Trapped Surfaces in the Einstein Frame}

 In the Einstein frame, consider a $(D-2)$-dimensional surface $\sigma$.
-The outer entropy associated with $\sigma$ (homologous to $B$, the CFT boundary slice ) is defined by maximizing the von Neumann entropy over all possible inner wedge data $\{\alpha\}$, while keeping the outer wedge $O_W^E[\sigma]$ fixed \cite{Engelhardt:2018kcs}:
+The outer entropy associated with $\sigma$ (homologous to $B$, an entire connected component of the CFT) is defined by maximizing the von Neumann entropy over all possible inner wedge data $\{\alpha\}$, while keeping the outer wedge $O_W^E[\sigma]$ fixed \cite{Engelhardt:2018kcs}:

 According to the AdS/CFT correspondence in the Einstein frame, each allowed spacetime constructed by attaching an inner wedge $I_W^E[\sigma]$ corresponds to a boundary state $\rho_B^{E\{\alpha\}}$, with von Neumann entropy given by: